MassProspecting/adspower-client/README.md

 ```

 The server will listen the port `50325` by default.
-You can set a custom port
+You can set a custom port:

 ```ruby
 client = AdsPowerClient.new(